-You should also be aware that you (or your lawyer) may need to physically appear in front of a judge to remove a case from FTA status.
-Though, the specific process depends on the judge assigned to your case.
+To remove a case from FTA status, you (or your lawyer) may need to physically appear before a judge, although the specific process can vary depending on the judge handling your case.

-Finally, you may want to request a Fail-Safe letter from the Office of the Clerk.
-This letter notifies any officer who attempts to arrest you on the bench warrant that the court has lifted the warrant.
-It will protect you if they have yet to update the information in their system.
+Lastly, consider obtaining a Fail-Safe letter from the Clerk’s Office.
+This letter informs any officer intending to arrest you on the bench warrant that the court has lifted the warrant.
+It serves as a protective measure in case the officer’s system isn’t updated yet.

-While these types of situations can be handled without an attorney, if you have questions or need to discuss your options you can schedule a free consultation with EHG Law Firm today.
+Although these issues can be navigated without an attorney, professional guidance can be invaluable.
+If you have questions or need to explore your options, feel free to schedule a free consultation with EHG Law Firm today.